Skip to content

 Instructions

-• Using a medium scoop or spoon, place the dough onto the baking sheet.
+• Scoop and bake.
+Using a medium scoop or spoon, place the dough onto the baking sheet.
 Bake for 7 to 8 minutes, or until the center is no longer doughy.
-Place the marshmallow on the top of the cookies and place back in the oven for 2 minutes.

-• Remove from oven and allow to cool on a cooling rack.
+• Cool.
+Remove from oven and allow to cool on a cooling rack.
 Press the marshmallows down with a spatula, to flatten slightly.

 Nutrition